UCL/rsd-cppcourse/appendices/03install_boost.md

 (All one line, not literally two lines with dots!)

+## CMake and Boost

-Now, before we next build, we will need to tell our shell where the boost library can be found
+If we download from source, before we next build, we will need to tell our shell where the boost library can be found

 ```Bash
 cd build